Philip Coolidge: Films

 By the late 1940s, Coolidge also began acting in feature films.
 His first film role, though uncredited on screen, is in the 1947 20th-Century Fox crime drama Boomerang starring Dana Andrews and Jane Wyatt.
 A few of his subsequent credited appearances include his portrayal of a self-protective small-town mayor in Inherit the Wind (1960), as Dr. Cross in North by Northwest (1959), and as Wilbur Peterson in It Happened to Jane (1959).

 Television

+In 1958, in the TV Western Gunsmoke, he starred as "Harry Pope", a widower from the east who fled west after the loss of his wife and who was harassed by cowboys because he was different; ultimately he killed two cowboys as they killed him.

 Rarely cast as a leading character, Coolidge plays the shopkeeper Throckmorton in the 1962 episode "A Piano in the House" on the classic science fiction series The Twilight Zone.
-He also portrays William Windom's assistant, "Mr. Cooper", in the first season of the 1960s sitcom The Farmer's Daughter.
+He also portrays William Windom's butler, "Mr. Cooper", in the first season of the 1960s sitcom The Farmer's Daughter.

 Personal life and death

 Coolidge, who never married, died at age 58 of lung cancer at Cedars of Lebanon Hospital in Los Angeles in May 1967.
 In accordance with his instructions, no funeral was held and his body was cremated.
 The veteran actor had continued to perform until shortly before his death, managing to complete the filming of his scenes as the character "Fingers" Felton in the Walt Disney production Never a Dull Moment.
 That crime comedy, starring Dick Van Dyke, was not released to theaters until June 1968, more than a year after Coolidge died.